Trihedral Engineering: History

 Glenn Wadden founded Trihedral in 1986.
-In 1988, the company released “WEB”; one of the first PC-based SCADA packages that ran on the DOS platform.
+In 1988, the company released “WEB”; one of the first SCADA packages for MS-DOS.
 Trihedral briefly trademarked the term "WEB" in 1990, before the Internet's widespread proliferation.
 In 1998, Trihedral Engineering Limited opened a 100% wholly owned subsidiary, Trihedral UK, in Aberdeen, Scotland.
 In 1997, WEB became Visual Tag System (VTS) and was updated to run on the Windows operating system.
 By 2007, Trihedral had developed VTScada, an integrated toolset of telemetry features designed for the water and wastewater industry.
 The same year, Trihedral, Inc., opened in Orlando, Florida.